DarkStarSword/3d-fixes/DOA6/README.md

 in the same directory where you extracted this mod.
 Run the 3DMigoto Loader.exe and the game should launch with both 3DMigoto and ReShade loaded.

-If you are not using the 3D Vision part of this mod, consider disabling it for better performance.
-In the "Mods" directory you will see a "3d-vision" folder - delete this or rename it to "DISABLED 3d-vision".

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------
 This fix is bundled with the SBS / TAB output mode support in 3DMigoto.
 To